 - Go to the Calendar and Catalog homepage.

 - On the left hand menu choose from the list of options: Undergraduate Studies, Graduate Studies, Université de Saint Boniface, Sources of Information for All Students and Facilities, Services and Resources.
-(For example, if you are an undergrad going into U1, you would choose the Undergraduate tab.)
+(For example, if you are a first year student, you would choose the Undergraduate tab.)

-- Click on the program you are enrolled in (for example, University 1).
+- Click on the program you are enrolled in.